Heirloom pumpkin varieties from left to right: 'Iranian', 'Marina di Chioggia’ and "Galeux D'Eysines.'

 The flesh is dark yellow-orange, very dense in texture and almost meaty, which is why it grills so well.
 The average weight of the fruit is about 10 pounds, and like the French variety, it has very vigorous vines.
 It will store for about six months.

 As far as I’m concerned, this is the ultimate grilling pumpkin.
 All you need to do is cut it into slices like you would an apple, along the natural divisions in the skin.
-Brush it with olive oil; cook it on a grill until hot all the way through; then scatter sea salt and chopped rosemary over each slice (see photos in the Image Gallery).
+Brush it with olive oil; cook it on a grill until hot all the way through; then scatter sea salt and chopped rosemary over each slice.
 Eat it with your fingers: that’s the way the Venetians do it.

 As pumpkins go in North America, ‘Iran’ is the newest kid on the block.
 I don’t think it has been available for more than five years, and it has been sold under a variety of names, the most common being ‘Iran.’
 This is one of the most beautiful of the large, smooth-skinned heirloom varieties.
 Everyone who sees it comments that it looks painted, with splashes of green, gray, white and orange-red.
 It is an old variety in Iran, but so far its documented history has not surfaced.
 On the other hand, its uses are many and well-known if you talk to Iranians familiar with traditional cookery.